slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

 -   What sorts of caches are available to build executors?
 -   How are those caches populated?
 -   How do you defend against cache poisoning attacks?
-Example: content-addressable storage

 ### Output Storage